Mahgni/TypographyBlog/_posts/2020-10-07-text-tempo-dance.md

 ![](../uploads/k.png)

 Hip-Hop has also introduced its own design elements into EDM, specifically within the trap sub-genre.
 Artists like *Kill the Noise, Diplo* and *JOYRYDE* have been major players in developing the trap sound as well as the distinctive visual design, aping several different elements of hip-hop which can differ significantly.

 ![Art for the 'BLVCK MVGIC' EP by Kill the Noise (2012) ](../uploads/ktn.jpg "Art for the 'BLVCK MVGIC' EP by Kill the Noise (2012) ")

 ![Art for the 'Revolution' EP by Diplo (2013) ](../uploads/dipp.jpg "Art for the 'Revolution' EP by Diplo (2013) ")

 ![Art for the single 'SELECTA 19' by JOYRYDE (2019) ](../uploads/j.png "Art for the single 'SELECTA 19' by JOYRYDE (2019) ")

+BLVCK MVGIC's art incorporates elements of anger rap with a violent, scrawled typeface while SELECTA 19 has a lot more of a classic gangsta rap look with thick clear text in a bold colour.
+Revolution's art is somewhere in-between, incorporating a clear yet cartoony font similar to that used by *Eminem* in the early-to-mid 2000's.